The Center of the Labyrinth

 To learn more about Geocaching click here to visit my introduction to geocaching post.

 TIP #1 – Getting started is easy just download the Geocaching app on your smartphone.

 TIP #2 – Geocachers have their own vocabulary.
 Click here to visit Geocaching 101 to learn the basics

-Tip #3 – Geocaching is a lot like golf.
+Tip #3 – Geocaching adventures are a lot like golf.
 Sometimes it is easy and other times it can be very frustrating.
 That’s what keeps us going back to try again and again.

-The GeoCacheMethod Blog is dedicated to inspiring you to enjoy the outdoors.
+The GeoCacheMethod Blog is dedicated to inspiring you to explore the great outdoors through the adventure game of Geocaching.
 Please subscribe to this blog and follow @GeoCacheMethod on Instagram, Facebook, and YouTube.

 Please Spread the Word and share this information by clicking the social media icons below.

 If you are an active Geocacher, or become one, you can connect with me via the Geocache app.
-My Geocache name is Camp Metho
+My Geocache name is GeoCacheMethod (of course)!

 The incredible Southern California weather is ideal for outdoor activities like hiking, biking and geocaching adventures.
 Downtown San Diego is filled with interesting traditional geocaches and also some amazing virtual caches.
 On a recent visit to Southern California, I made a day trip to La Jolla to do some caching and conquered a very memorable earth cache called Sunny Jim’s Cave.
 Read about this earth cache adventure here.

 During this visit to La Jolla I also completed my first Adventure Lab caches.
 An adventure labs is a new app and game platform that allow you to create, play and share location based games.
 Similar to Geocaching ,Adventure Labs challenge players with clues, puzzles and problem solving to ultimately log the cache and earn a smiley.